ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 When the index comes from a non-trivial arithmetic expression - each type conversion incurs additional cost, be it in the form of additional runtime checks, reduced code clarity or a risk of semantic mistakes.
 So, for this scenario, there is an objective preference: we want to use the same type for indexes as is used for the majority of arithmetic expressions that generate them [(21)](https://internals.rust-lang.org/t/subscripts-and-sizes-should-be-signed/17699).

 Signed and unsigned integer types have different ranges so every time we convert between them we risk accidental overflow [(62)](https://news.ycombinator.com/item?id=29766658).

+Since there are a number of bugs stemming from unintended conversions between signed and unsigned integer types [(10)](https://www.learncpp.com/cpp-tutorial/stdvector-and-the-unsigned-length-and-subscript-problem/) many compilers include warnings for this, often enabled with one or more of
+- `-Wconversion`
+- `-Wsign-conversion`
+- `-Wsign-compare`

 Martin Beeger summarizes the mixing issue well  [(14)](https://eigen.tuxfamily.narkive.com/ZhXOa82S/signed-or-unsigned-indexing#post15)